Group photo with workshop facilitators

 Dr. Philip Berger

-Dr. Philip Berger began his career as a physician at South Riverdale Community Health Centre in 1978 before he became Medical Director of the Inner City Health Program at St. Michael’s Hospital, and Chief of its Department of Family and Community Medicine from 1997 to 2013.
-Dr. Berger is currently an Associate Professor at the University of Toronto in the Department of Family and Community Medicine.
+Dr. Philip Berger began his career at the SRCHC in 1978.
+He later was Medical Director of the Inner City Health Program at St. Michael’s Hospital, and Chief of its Department of Family and Community Medicine from 1997 to 2013.
+He is an Associate Professor Emeritus in the University of Toronto Department of Family and Community Medicine.

 Nisha